just-zoomit/zcc-video-web/README.md

 # Node Backend + (React + Vite)  Frontend

-This repo is example Backend Express/Node with connected  React + Vite Frontend Project
+This repo is an example Backend Express/Node with connected  React + Vite Frontend Project

 Run the app locally with